 The Internet of Things has remained the hype of the tech industry over the past few years.
 But, have you joined the IoT revolution yet?
 If you are wearing a fitness tracker or have a smart home setup with smart security and connected devices, you already are a part of this revolution.
 If not, that time isn’t far when you would be surrounded by connected “things” wherever you go.

 While people have already started automating their home using smart and connected devices, businesses are also banking on the Smart Office concept.
-IoT implementation can change the way your business works, no matter which industry sector you belong to.
+IoT Implementation Services can change the way your business works, no matter which industry sector you belong to.

 Here are some of the most important aspects every CIO or CTO should take into account before considering IoT implementation:

 The first thought that strikes anyone’s mind when it comes to IoT implementation is what infrastructure is a prerequisite for IoT.
 The question – whether it will need smart devices or will it merge with an existing system – becomes a decision factor in the adoption of this advanced technology.